 States Where Surcharging is Banned

-Firstly, while cash discounts in their true form are allowed in all 50 states, a handful of states have laws against surcharge programs.
+Firstly, while cash discounts in their true form are allowed in all 50 states, two states prohibit surcharging credit card transactions.
 If you surcharge in a state with a law against it, you’re breaking the laws of that state.
-As of 2018, surcharging is prohibited by law in Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, and Oklahoma.
+As of 2022, surcharging is prohibited by law in Connecticut and Massachusetts.

 Surcharge Prohibitions on Debit Cards